viodotcom/opticks/README.md

 if (toggle('shouldShowWarning', false, true)) showWarning()
 ```

-This would end up with a strange orphaned conditional after the codemods did
+This would end up with an orphaned conditional after the codemods did their
-their cleaning:
+cleaning:

 ```
 const shouldShowWarning = true